 5 Major monsoon skin concerns and their solution

-During monsoon excess humidity leads to an increase in sebum production.
+The damp and humid air is full of bacteria and allergens that can clog the skin pores, causing acne and breakouts.
+In addition, the excess humidity during monsoon leads to an increase in sebum production.
 It makes skin sticky and greasy which attracts lots of dirt, grime, and dust.
-This ultimately ends up giving you clogged pores, blackheads, whiteheads, and acne.
+This again ultimately ends up giving you clogged pores, blackheads, whiteheads, and acne.

 Easy tips to follow

-Over the course of a few days, dead skin cells, oil, and bacteria can build up on the pillow's surface which will cause irritation on the skin and can trigger more acne.
+Bacteria thrive in unhygienic environments.
+Not keeping your pillowcases clean will encourage bacterial growth.
+In addition, over the course of a few days the accumulated dead skin cells, oil, bacteria, and other microbes can cause irritation on the skin and can trigger more acne.
 So make sure that you clean your pillowcases frequently.

 If your skin feels greasy and sticky after a few minutes of washing your face during the rainy season, then you are not alone.
 We understand, skin starts to act up as soon as it is monsoon.